-The RP Photonics Buyer's Guide contains 20 suppliers for active Q switches.
+The RP Photonics Buyer's Guide contains 20 suppliers for Q switches.
 Among them:

-See also: Q switching, Q-switched lasers, acousto-optic modulators, electro-optic modulators, saturable absorbers, semiconductor saturable absorber mirrors, cavity dumping
+See also: Q switching, Q-switched lasers, acousto-optic Q switches, electro-optic modulators, saturable absorbers, semiconductor saturable absorber mirrors, cavity dumping

 and other articles in the category photonic devices